EMBARKATION – BUDAPEST, HUNGARY

 Discover the 2,000-year-old city of Passau in one of three ways.
 Enjoy a walking tour and marvel at Gothic and Italian Baroque architecture and St. Stephen’s Cathedral.
 Guests looking for a more active morning can choose between a guided bike tour along the Danube River, or a guided hike up to the Veste Oberhaus Fortress.
 Later, the ship cruises to Vilshofen, where you will be treated to a festive Oktoberfest celebration with local beer, Bavarian folk music and dancing—an AmaWaterways exclusive.

 VILSHOFEN – DISEMBARKATION

 This morning, disembark your ship in Vilshofen.
-If you choose to join us in Prague then you will be transported to Prague for our private food tour of Prague with Andrew Capra, Massimo Capra's Son who lives there.
+If you choose to join us in Prague then you will be transported to Prague for post cruise tour which is listed below.

 We usually cruise during the night meaning we spend the maximum amount of time in the beautiful towns and villages along the way.

 Post Cruise in Prague

 October 14th to 17th $1495 including Transportation, some meals and excursions.